6 Introduction to the Command Line

 6.10 Variables

 Variables are a central concept of all programming.
-In short, a variable is a named container whose contents you can expand at will or change.
+In short, a variable is a named container whose contents we can expand at will or change.

-You can assign variables (tell the computer what do you want it to contain) with = and pull their contents with $
+We can assign variables (tell the computer what do we want it to contain) with = and pull their contents with $

 The easiest way to see the contents of a variable is using echo!